 The budget will be prepared by applying forecast RPI increases to non-staff cost.
-In May 2018 RPI was 3.3%.
-This is forecast to drop below 3% to 2.9% by the end of 2018/19.
+In April 2019 RPI stood at 3%.
+This is forecast to drop below 3% to 2.6% by the end of 2019/20.
 During 2019/20 the forecast looks to hover around 3% until the end of 2022/23.
 An inflation rate, therefore, of 3% will be applied to non- salary costs, unless a different specific rate is specified in a contract for the supply of goods and services.
 For non-contractual supplies and services there will be a freeze on inflation.